iotaledger/iota-wiki/tutorials/pages/send-shimmer-tokens-with-iota-sdk.md

 ## Introduction

-This tutorial shows how to get Shimmer testnet tokens and send them to another address using javascript/typescript.
+This tutorial shows you how to get Shimmer Testnet tokens and send them to another address using JavaScript/TypesSript.

 ### What you will learn